 In rare cases, the contrast (dye) used with MRI scans can cause severe allergic reactions or damage to your kidneys.

 The strong magnetic fields created during an MRI can cause heart pacemakers and other implants not to work as well.
-It can also cause a piece of metal inside your body to move or shift.
-Before having an MRI, tell the technologist about any metal objects that you have on your body.
+It can also cause a piece of metal inside your body to move.
+Before having an MRI, tell the technologist about any metal objects that you have in your body.